piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 ### Day 6: Azure Test Plans and Testing 🧪
 **Status**: Recording in progress

-#### Note: We will be using a sample website to implement the below steps
+#### Note: We will be using the Youtube Clone website to implement the below steps
 - Azure Test Plan Overview
+- Features of Azure test plan
 - Managing Test Plans, Suites and Cases
-- Types of Tests (e.g., manual, automated, load)
+- Subscribe to the test plan free trial
 - Authoring, Running, and Analyzing Manual Tests
--
+- Azure Test and Feedback extension

 ### Day 7: Basic Project Artifacts with Azure Artifacts 📦